 However, that flexibility only works when the perimeter of the system is properly contained.

-Without strong paver edging or edge restraints, the surface slowly spreads outward.
+Without adequate perimeter restraint, the surface can gradually spread outward.
 As compression weakens, the paver system loses alignment and stability.

 Interlocking systems rely on confinement.